pixelastic/norska/README.md

 and lerna is used to link sibling modules together as well as publish them all with the right version number.

+#### Monorepo quirks

+Tooling can encounter problems when running in the context of a monorepo.
+This is actually true for Jest and it required a bit of unusual scripting.

+Each subrepo contains `scripts` keys in their `package.json` to run `yarn test` and `yarn test:watch`.
+Those commands actually run scripts shared across all submodules and located in `./scripts/local`.
+When run, those scripts move to the top level repository root, and call `aberlaas test` from there, but pointing at the subrepo we want to test.
+We do it that way because `aberlaas` is defined as a `devDependency` on the root, on not on the submodules themselves.

+This has a side-effect of having Jest considering the whole monorepo as context when watching files.
+This means that whenever a file is changed in the monorepo, Jest will re-run the tests it's watching;
+even if they are not related to the changed files.
+In other words, running `yarn run test:watch` in `norska-js` and editing a file in `norska-helper` will force an undesirable run of the `norska-js` tests again.

+To work around this issue, we created a local `jest.config.js` file in each module, that extends the main `jest.config.js` file at the monorepo root, but forces ignore watching any module folder that is not the one focused.
+This creates some duplication of code,but allows for running a monorepo-wide `yarn run test:watch` and having the correct test reload.

 [1]: http://localhost:8083